Negative moment of inertia and rotational instability of gluon plasma

-All {\it field-theoretical analytical and first\--principle numerical} approaches dedicated to the investigation of the thermodynamics of rotating quark-gluon plasma consider a rigidly rotating plasma, meaning the angular velocity $\Omega$ at all points in the system, regardless of the distance to the rotational axis, takes the same value~\footnote{Exceptions in the literature are not known to the authors.}.
-In other words, the plasma rotates like a solid body.
-While this assumption sounds unnatural from, at least, a hydrodynamic point of view (after all, the plasma is not a solid), the rigid rotation is very convenient in treating the system analytically.
-Moreover, the rigid approximation could sound reasonable for a sufficiently small, slowly rotating system as a first-order approximation to a more complicated, spatially inhomogeneous rotation.
+All {\it field-theoretical analytical and first\--principle numerical} approaches dedicated to the investigation of the thermodynamics of rotating quark-gluon plasma consider a rigidly rotating plasma, meaning the angular velocity $\Omega$ at all points of the system, regardless of the distance to the rotational axis, takes the same value\footnote{Exceptions in the literature are not known to the authors.}.
+In other words, the plasma rotates like a solid.

-In our work, we show that below the supervortical temperature~\eq{eq_T_s}, the rigid rotation of the gluon plasma is thermodynamically unstable even at slow rotation velocities.
-This effect exhibits a striking similarity with spinning black holes~\cite{Whiting1988,Prestidge2000,Reall2001,Monteiro_2009tc,Altamirano2014}.
-While the back-hole rotational instability is promoted by the curved gravitational background, the instability in the gluon plasma originates from the scale anomaly via the thermal part of the magnetic gluon condensate.
-Therefore, we conclude that the model of rigid rotation cannot be used, for thermodynamic reasons, for a realistic study of the rotation of the gluon plasma.
+In our work, we show that below the supervortical temperature~\eq{eq_T_s}, the rigid rotation of the gluon plasma is thermodynamically unstable even at slow rotational velocities.
+This effect exhibits a striking similarity with spinning black holes~\cite{Whiting1988, Prestidge2000, Reall2001, Monteiro_2009tc, Altamirano2014}.
+While the curved gravitational background promotes the back-hole rotational instability, the instability in the gluon plasma originates from the scale anomaly via the thermal magnetic gluon condensate.
+Thus, we conclude that rigid rotation cannot be used for thermodynamic reasons for a realistic study of the rotation of the gluon plasma.